byterubpay/byterub-site/_posts/2018-01-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-01-29.md

 **\<suraeNoether>** i am curious about one thing
 **\<suraeNoether>** Up to your concerns about opsec/privacy, gimme a +1 if you are currently an undergraduate university student
 **\<ferretinjapan>** yeah, I'm definitely not saying it's perfect just close-ish compared to the rest of the premined coins out there ;)
-**\<suraeNoether>** ferretinjapan: i agree that litecoin could be a good proxy for monero for estimating otherwise unestimable statistics
+**\<suraeNoether>** ferretinjapan: i agree that litecoin could be a good proxy for byterub for estimating otherwise unestimable statistics
 **\<suraeNoether>** i'd also be in favor of doing it for all transparent coins and obtaining a confidence interval
 **\* anonimal** question regarding the MRL over the next 6 months
 **\<anonimal>** I first got in contact with sarang back in late August about kovri work but nothing came of it.